BCDigSchol/collectionbuilder-essays-template/README.md

 CITATION.cff # general citation file for automated citation software.
-Increases your visibility _config.yml # general site configuration, where you must specify the name of the metadata file you will put in _data _data/*.csv # various specific site settings, AND where you must put your metadata file /assets/img # where you want to put images (other than those directly in the collection) that you want to include on the site (like your featured imaged)
+Increases your visibility _config.yml # general site configuration, where you must specify the name of the metadata file you will put in _data _data/*.csv # various specific site settings, AND where you must put your metadata file /objects # where you put all the images you want to store /assets/img # where you want to put images (other than those directly in the collection) that you want to include on the site (like your featured imaged)
 ```
 Continue reading for links to tutorials on how to use this repository below!